-I have a list of 9 ways to make money with your phone.
-These are nifty little apps that allow you to make money in your spare time by participating in crowdsourcing, social media advertising, shopping rewards, loyalty programs and surveys.
+This list of 9 ways to make money with your phone includes nifty little apps that allow you to make money in your spare time by participating in crowdsourcing, social media advertising, shopping rewards, loyalty programs, surveys and other micro jobs

-And I do think people can earn money at these, but before you try them out, I want to mention a few possible pitfalls of these money-making apps.
+And I do think people can earn money at these, but before you try them out, read about a few possible pitfalls of these money-making apps.

 Time Is Money and Gas Isn't Free!Be mindful of your time and expenses when using these apps.
 Many of these crowdsourcing tasks pay so little that you could spend more on gas and your time than you make.
 If you live in a city, there likely will be more tasks offered in an area that is easy for you to get to and from.
 On the flip side, in cities there will be more competition for the jobs.
 In many of these crowdsourcing sites, participants who have built a better reputation at completing tasks will have access to, or be selected for, more tasks--making it harder for newcomers.